 Despite many of our best efforts, data breaches are still a very real, very BIG problem.
 Hackers continue to compromise valid credentials to access company networks in order to steal data and show no signs of stopping anytime soon.
-Two-factor authentication (2FA) simply isn’t a viable solution because there’s no way to verify a person using 2FA.
-It’s become so bad that the National Institute of Standards and Technology (NIST) has called for the end of SMS two-factor authentication because all the security holes in cellular/LTE data communications.
-SMS also requires hardware (mobile or other device to receive a code for input).
+Two-factor authentication (2FA) simply isn’t a viable solution because there’s no way to guarantee possession of the cell phone by the legitimate person.
+There are 5 other reasons why SMS related security using cellphones makes this method very insecure.
+It’s become so bad that the National Institute of Standards and Technology (NIST) has called for the end of SMS two-factor authentication because of all the security holes in cellular/LTE data communications.
+SMS also requires hardware (mobile or other devices to receive a code for input).
 For compliance PCI DSS 2FA use is not ideal.

 Secondary factors like security answers can be defeated by social media engineering and access to public databases.
 It’s not hard to discover city of birth, mother’s maiden name or other identifiers.
 Even asking for favorite movie or author has drawbacks.
 A year later, who remembers what they said?

 With pins and passwords obsolete and 2FA off the table, security experts recommend only one solution.
 The answer is multi-factor authentication (MFA), the strongest method of authentication available.

 MFA requires a mix of at least two things to verify a user.
 Something you are – a biometric identifier.
 Something you know – such as a password.
 Something you have – such as hardware like a device or fob.
 Only strong MFA to defeat unauthorized users from gaining access whether it’s through shared passwords or hacking into a system.
 And the strongest multi-factor methods use biometrics.
 Though a fingerprint can be stolen as simply as using a gummy bear on a phone, the combination of a biometric with another factor makes MFA the gold standard for user authentication.